Colleen O’Brien | 2020 Visions: In Her Studio

-We are proud to welcome Herman Walker as the featured artist for our first quarterly exhibit of 2019.
-We are hosting an opening reception at the Arts Council of Midland for sponsors and members.
-If you are interested in seeing or purchasing pieces by the renowned Western Artist, please stop by between January and March 2019.
+We are proud to welcome Colleen O’Brien as the featured artist for our last quarterly exhibit of 2020.
+If you are interested in seeing or purchasing pieces by the artist, please stop by before December 4, 2020.
+Visit the artist’s website https://www.colleenroseobrien.com/ to view more of her work.

 The exhibit will be open to the public Monday through Friday during operating hours, and on Saturdays and Sundays by appointment only.
-Please contact the Arts Council of Midland by phone or email to schedule a viewing at (432) 687-1149 or email@example.com or firstname.lastname@example.org.
+Please contact the Arts Council of Midland to schedule a viewing at (432) 687-1149 or email@example.com or firstname.lastname@example.org.